 This is a bowl with a small inner bowl that acts like a nail.
 This is a great way to utilize a bong for enjoying waxes.

-Even if you change bong water often, resin will still build up in the chamber, downstem and bowl.
+Even if you change bong or smoking pipe water often, resin will still build up in the chamber, downstem and bowl.
 We suggest regular cleanings to enjoy the tastiest hits.
 Plus regular cleanings will go much quicker as the resin doesn’t have time to build on itself.
 If you use your bong everyday, clean it every week or two.
+Read this Rolling Stone guide to cleaning a bong and clean like a rock star.

 First off, you need a cleaning solution of some sort.
 420 Cleaner is efficient and easy, however you can easily make your own version with a mixture of 90+% isopropyl alcohol and epsom salt (available at most drugstores, Target, etc).
 Here are a couple easy steps to cleaning a bong: